Pedginald/website-layout/README.md

 # website-layout
-This is a sample website layout.
+This is a sample website layout using just html and css.
 The layout is responsive for different screen sizes.